mheap/nexmo-developer/_documentation/en/voice/sip/configure/avaya-sbce.md

 description: How to set up Vonage SIP with Avaya SBCe
 ---

-# Nexmo SIP Trunking Configuration Guide
+# Vonage SIP Trunking Configuration Guide

 ## Avaya Aura 6.3.18.0.631804 With Avaya SBCe 6.3.7-01-12611

 ### June 2017

+> **Note**: Parts of this guide still refer to Nexmo.
+Vonage acquired Nexmo in June 2016.

 ## Contents